cybervoid/C_Repository/README.md

 # C_Repository
-A repository for writing code in C
+A repository for writing code in C.

 ## Overview
 This repository intends to cover the various topics necessary for a stronger understanding in computer science.